Submitted by Tata Consultancy Services (TCS)

 “Access to health services – both emergency and basic – is a global crisis.
 For many millions of people around the world, medical care is out of reach despite a crucial need,” said Balaji Ganapathy, Chief Social Responsibility Officer, Tata Consultancy Services.
 “TCS is proud to have been a pro bono partner to International Medical Corps, expanding their capacity to bring much needed medicine and care to people in over 30 countries.”

-Tata Consultancy Services is an IT services, consulting and business solutions organization that has been partnering with many of the world’s largest businesses in their transformation journeys for over 50 years.
-TCS offers a consulting-led, cognitive powered, integrated portfolio of business, technology and engineering services and solutions.
-This is delivered through its unique Location Independent Agile™ delivery model, recognized as a benchmark of excellence in software development.
+Tata Consultancy Services is an IT services, consulting and business solutions organization that has been partnering with many of the world’s largest businesses in their transformation journeys for over 55 years.
+Its consulting-led, cognitive powered, portfolio of business, technology and engineering services and solutions is delivered through its unique Location Independent Agile™ delivery model, recognized as a benchmark of excellence in software development.

-A part of the Tata group, India's largest multinational business group, TCS has over 556,000 of the world’s best-trained consultants in 46 countries.
-The company generated consolidated revenues of US $22.2 billion in the fiscal year ended March 31, 2021, and is listed on the BSE (formerly Bombay Stock Exchange) and the NSE (National Stock Exchange) in India.
+A part of the Tata group, India's largest multinational business group, TCS has over 608,000 of the world’s best-trained consultants in 55 countries.
+The company generated consolidated revenues of US $27.9 billion in the fiscal year ended March 31, 2023, and is listed on the BSE and the NSE in India.
 TCS' proactive stance on climate change and award-winning work with communities across the world have earned it a place in leading sustainability indices such as the MSCI Global Sustainability Index and the FTSE4Good Emerging Index.
-For more information, visit www.tcs.com
+For more information, visit www.tcs.com.